DavesCodeMusings/CloudPi/docs/install-dns.md

 The advantage of running your own DNS is that you can add names for all your devices.
 You can do this be editing /etc/bin/db.home.
 See the [BIND9 manual](https://bind9.readthedocs.io/en/latest/) and existing zone files or look to the Ansible playbook for cues on how to do it.

 ## Next Steps
-Now that you can use a name like _mypi.home_ to access your Pi, the next step is enable secure HTTPS connections.
+Now that you can use a name like _mypi.home_ to access your Pi, the next enhancement is enable secure HTTPS connections.
 This is done by configuring a self-hosted [certificate authority](configure-certificate-authority.md).

 ___